busytex/busyide/README.md

 - Syntax highlighting
 - GitHub integration for both repositories and gists
 - Importing papers' LaTeX sources from https://arxiv.org
-- Removing comments for preparing paper submissions
+- Removing TeX comments for preparing paper submissions
 - Export and download projects as ZIP and TAR.GZ
 - Installing TexLive packages in one click
 - Three LaTeX engines: PdfLaTeX, XeLaTeX, LuaHBLaTeX